tryptech/reddit-place-script-2022/README.md

 	"workers": {
 		"worker1username": {
 			"password": "password",
-			"start_coords": [0, 0]
 		},
 		"worker2username": {
 			"password": "password",
-			"start_coords": [0, 50]
 		}
 	}
 }
 ```

-In this case, the first worker will start drawing from (0, 0) and the second worker will start drawing from (0, 50) from the input image.jpg file.
+In this case, both workers will draw random pixels from the input image file.

 This is useful if you want different threads drawing different parts of the image with different accounts.